iliasam/OpenTOFLidar/Firmware/README.md

 This firmware contains protection from long laser radiation exposure - laser is working only when mirror is rotating stably.

 Firmware configuration is placed in "config.h" file.

+See "BUILD_FW_HEX" folder - it is containing already build HEX files.